Anthology editor guide

 Please read through this guide in its entirety before you begin work on your project and keep it nearby as you proceed through the course of development.
 We are happy you have chosen to publish with us and look forward to working together.

 Nordicom offers a complete in-house editorial team devoted to providing personalised and professional service and minimising the length of the publication process.
 One of our dedicated editors will be your direct contact during the writing and evaluation processes.
-Our manuscript editor will be your contact throughout the editorial stages, including technical editing, to ensure your manuscript complies with Nordicom’s guidelines, language editing, and final proofreading.
-Typesetting is also provided in-house, ensuring efficient treatment of corrections between proof stages.
+Our manuscript editor will be your contact throughout the editorial stages after final delivery and formal acceptance for publication.
 Our communications officer will assist with promotional activities and marketing and work to increase your readership.
 Finally, our managing editor will ensure smooth hand-offs throughout the publication process and will be available to answer any questions.

 From proposal to publication and promotion